Outsmart customer service understaffing before it kills your CSAT

 In addition, any tasks that are essential to the operation of your business should be given top priority.
 These may include customer service, accounting, and inventory management.

 After all, it’s impossible to deny that the economy is in a state of flux.
-Companies are doing more with less and learning how to become more efficient with their resources.
+Companies are doing more with less and learning how to become more efficient with resources they already have.
 But when companies are faced with peak periods of business, it can be difficult to handle an influx of customers without adding on staff.

 By using these simple tips you can get the most value out of your existing teams and kick understaffing issues to the curb.